The University is committed to extending our work in sustainability to the wider community.

 Some examples of how are we going to achieve this target?

-- Work closely with and support student societies such to raise awareness on sustainability and social justice issues
+- Work closely with and support student societies and the SU sustainability network to raise awareness on sustainability and social justice issues

 - Promote collaborative working within UW and with Worcestershire and Worcester City Council and other 3rd sector organisations.
 Coordinate regular meetings and actively seek out initiatives where resources can be shared